arlobelshee/connectionwith.us/content/journey/make-website.md

 +++
-title = "Creating the Website" id = "journey-make-website" longtitle = "Creating the Website" where = "remote" when = "July 2018"
+title = "Creating the Website" id = "journey-make-website" header = "Project Managing the Website" where = "remote" when = "July 2018"
 +++

-# Project Managing the Website

 So this website is so pretty?
 Right?
 OMG.
 There was an incredible amount of management required.
-For example, he kept distracting me with questions that really didn't seem to matter and involved showing me things that looked like this ...
+For example, he kept distracting me with questions that really didn't seem to matter and involved showing me things that looked like this ...<!--more-->

 {{< img-post path="permalink" file="editor-window.png" type="left" >}}